Paul Manzi: Early career

 Manzi chose performing arts over his other love, tennis.
 Manzi got his first guitar at 15 and played guitar in a school band.
 He originally wanted to be a guitarist like Jimmy Page, but became a singer after his distinctive voice was discovered at age 23.
 Other early influences include Led Zeppelin, Deep Purple, Rush and Queen.
 2 years after he started singing he joined progressive rock band Barchetta and gained valuable recording experience at Abbey Road Studios and live experience at the Marquee Club.

 He did some vocal session work and also performed with various cover bands as well as with trios/duos and as a solo singer/guitarist. he performed on lead vocals on soundtracks for musicals Phantasmagoria and Space Family Robinson.
 Manzi joined Oliver Wakeman (son of Rick Wakeman, later of Yes)'s band in 2004, he continues to perform with both the band, including guitarist Gordon Giltrap, and with Wakeman as a duo.

 Manzi joined supergroup Raw Glory in 2006 with members of Judas Priest, Gillan and Heavy Metal Kids.

 Arena

 Manzi performing with Arena in 2019.

 He joined neo-prog band Arena in 2010, replacing Rob Sowden.
 He wrote and recorded three acclaimed albums with them before his departure in 2020.
 Drummer and band leader Mick Pointer praised Manzi's vocal ability saying "clearly Paul Manzi has a much better voice range than any of the others [previous singers in the band] put together."
+In early 2026, Arena announced Manzi will return to the band after current singer Damian Wilson will step down at the end of 2026.